Wayne Haylen

-Wayne Roger Haylen KC is a Judge of the New South Wales Industrial Court.
+Wayne Roger Haylen is a former Judge of the New South Wales Industrial Court (27 July 2001 to 24 October 2013).

 Education

 Haylen was educated at Canterbury Boys High School, before attending the University of Sydney.
 He founded the Youth Campaign Against Conscription and in September 1965 took the initiative in regular mass demonstrations against the war and conscription.
-He was photographed burning his national service registration card at a rally in Belmore Park, Sydney on 3 February 1966.
+He was photographed burning his national service registration card at a rally in Belmore Park, Sydney on 3 March 1966.
 A BA was conferred in 1967 and an LL.B. in 1971.

 Career

 Wayne Haylen was admitted to the Bar in 1976 and practiced as a barrister in Sydney (14th Floor Wardell Chambers), H.B.
 Higgins Chambers and Denman Chambers until 2001.

 He also had Chambers in Melbourne (Evatt Floor, Douglas Menzies Chambers) and has been admitted in Victoria, Queensland and Western Australia.
 In 1990 he was admitted to the Inner Bar (NSW).

 At the Bar his main areas of practise were Industrial Law; Administrative Law; Anti-Discrimination and Legal Professional Standards & Discipline.

 Haylen J became a Judge of the Industrial Court of New South Wales in 2001, he is also a Deputy President Member, Industrial Court of NSW.

 Haylen J was appointed by the NSW Attorney-General, John Hatzistergos to part-time deputy president of the Administrative Decisions Tribunal and head of the tribunal's legal services division in 2008.